 In support of its motion to dismiss Plaintiff's Title IX claim, KSU argued that the "further harassment" requirement arose from the Supreme Court's statement, in Davis ex rel.
-LaShondaD. v.
-Monroe County Board of Education, that "deliberate indifference must, at a minimum, responded that she "need not show she was assaulted or harassed again," so long as she showed her of educational access.2
+LaShonda D. v.
+Monroe County Board of Education, that "deliberate indifference must, at a minimum, 'cause [students] to undergo' harassment or 'make them liable or vulnerable' to it."
+Plaintiff responded that she "need not show she was assaulted or harassed again," so long as she showed KSU's deliberate indifference made her more "liable or vulnerable" to harassment and deprived her of educational access.